mhooreman/templatepython/README.md

-# templatepythonflask
+# templatepython
-Template for python with flask
+Template for python with common libraries

+See doc/readme.md